Tyndale Theological Seminary (Europe)

 Tyndale Theological Seminary is an interdenominational Evangelical Christian seminary in Badhoevedorp, The Netherlands.

 History

 The school was founded in 1985 by the American organization Greater Europe Mission.

 Tyndale prepares students to become pastors, teachers, missionaries and denominational leaders.
 It is a graduate professional school (Dutch hogerberoepsonderwijs), offering accredited masters programs in the English language.

+Tyndale has had students from a number of different countries, including Ghana, Cameroon, Burma, and Ukraine.
+As of 2010, it had graduated more than 250 students.